 - Arrange into large bowls

-- Sprinkle with a small handfuls of pita chips (DO NOT ADD PITA CHIPS UNTIL READY TO EAT TO PREVENT SOGGINESS)
+- Sprinkle with a small handful of pita chips (DO NOT ADD PITA CHIPS UNTIL READY TO EAT TO PREVENT SOGGINESS)

 SERVE